cardinal9999/Panda-monium/README.md

 [![Inactively Maintained](https://img.shields.io/badge/Maintenance%20Level-Inactively%20Maintained-yellowgreen.svg)](https://gist.github.com/cheerfulstoic/d107229326a01ff0f333a1d3476e068d)

 Panda-monium lets you serialize + compress Pandas DataFrames.
 It uses CSVs to serialize and [Goose](https://github.com/cardinal9999/goose) to compress DataFrames.
-So far, the only way to serialize DataFrames was to use pickle (which takes lots of space on your computer) and converting to CSV files (which can create the [Unnamed: 0 column](https://stackoverflow.com/questions/36519086/how-to-get-rid-of-unnamed-0-column-in-a-pandas-dataframe))
+So far, the only way to serialize DataFrames was to use pickle (which takes lots of space on your computer) and converting to CSV files (which can create the annoying [Unnamed: 0 column](https://stackoverflow.com/questions/36519086/how-to-get-rid-of-unnamed-0-column-in-a-pandas-dataframe))

 ![](logo.png)